Contents

 1889 Eduard Brückner: Evidence of rhythmic climatic change across recent centuries

-In the last two decades of the 19th century Brückner used various proxies in attempts to establish general changes in climate over recent centuries across the northern hemisphere and also across the globe.
+Brückner, who had worked with Köppenn in the mid-1880s, extended his work on a generalised temperature trend across the northern hemisphere, and also across the globe, by using various proxies to supplement and extend the coverage back through the 18th and 17th centuries.
 His most important work on the topic, Klimaschwankungen seit 1700 published in 1890, identifies an erratic rhythm of climatic change shifting between cold-wet and hot-dry more or less every 35 years.
 In the previous year he published a paper titled ‘In wie weit ist das heutige Klima konstant?’ ( translation here as Ch 3 ‘How constant is Today’s Climate?’).
 After his usual analysis of synchronised fluctuations in precipitation proxies he remarks ‘rain is not the only meteorological element displaying this kind of rhythmic variation‘ and thereby introduces two proxy temperature chart.

-The first gives the anomaly derived from instrument temperature records in Europe and New England.
+The first gives the anomaly derived giving 5-year averages of Köppen’s annual means (1873, as cited above) derived from instrumental temperature records in Europe and New England.

 Mean temperature anomaly from instrument records in Europe and New England 1785 to 1870 (5 year averages) in Bruckner’s 1889 essay, ‘How Constant is Today’s Climate?’